Cytosponge/EndoSign (Capsule Sponge)

 After your test

-• You can go home straight after you test is completed
+• You can go home straight after your test is completed

-• If you have a sore throat after the test, suck a throat lozenges or sweet and take simple painkillers like paracetamol if required
+• If you have a sore throat after the test, suck a throat lozenge or sweet and take simple painkillers like paracetamol if required.

 • If your heartburn symptoms become worse, you should continue to take your heartburn medication as prescribed